Mass Foundations: Redemption in the Stars

 Feron glanced at Liara, frowning as he folded his arms.
 "I don't trust this set-up."

 Ethan looked at Feron.
-Under the hood, with what little lighting they had, he saw a scaly set of orange and green.
-He felt dumb for not noticing it earlier.
+Under the hood, with what little lighting they had, there were a scaly set of orange and green.
 At least Feron doesn't look like a Mirelurk, but they were amphibians.
 "What are you talking about?"

 "Cerberus is pro-human," Feron explained.
 "They're only interested in Shepard because she's human.
 I doubt they'd mourn her if she's a hanar or a krogan."